lapikale/character-customization-game/README.md

+In a magical land fully of all sorts of mystical creatures, you can be whatever you want!

 This project is a character customization game in which you can switch out certain features of the character on screen with the arrows provided!
 You can choose to switch between 3 different options provided for the character's skin tone, head, top, and legs!
 Exciting!